shihepan/Conways-Game-of-Life/README.md

 To successfully load the videos in it, you have to install the video library firstly.
 The video library I used is called "GStreamer-based video library for Processing".

-Sometimes, the window may be out of the screen due to different resolution of different computers.
+Sometimes, the window may be out of the screen due to different resolution of computers.

 Please feel free to contact me if there is any problem when running this program.